timbergus/fullstack-cli/README.md

 The project is based on plain Node.js (no transpilers), so we are still using CommonJS import method using `require` instead of `import`.

 To configure each database connection, there are configuration files inside the __config__ folder.
 The API will try to connect to your databases, so if you don't configure the connection properly, it will throw an error.

-## GraphiQL

-This is the [GraphiQL](https://github.com/graphql/graphiql) React component integrated into an application.
-The only options of the project are the needed for the `package.json`.

-Then, the packages are installed, and a few instructions appear to let you know how to start developing your new platform.

 ## Catalog